nikksindia/SwifteeCache/README.md

 Simple on disk cache, backed by an NSCache in memory.
 It automatically purges itself when memory gets low.

+NOTE: Data Model needs to implement 'Codable(Encodable&Decodable)' protocol to be saved on the cache.

 ## Requirements